Jun-Ohg/New-Pythagoras-Theorem/README.md

 The method appears to be a novel variation not listed among well-known collections of Pythagorean proofs.

+After showing the initial proof to the public, I have found multiple errors in the proof.
+So, I have decided to attach both the original and revised version of the proof.

 ## Contents

-- `Pythagorean-theorem.pdf`: The complete proof in PDF format
+- `Pythagorean-theorem.pdf`: The complete, original proof in PDF format
+- Proof.pdf : The revised version of the proof.
 - 'LaTeXFile.txt': The File in LaTeX form
+- RevusedLaTeXFile : The revised version of the proof in LaTeX form.

 ## Background